 In addition, workers advocate for clients experiencing challenges effecting their ability to attend school, such as accumulated debt from school fees and mental health issues.

-In addition, the Reconnect mental health service provides outreach and early intervention support to young people aged 12-18 years and their families, where there is a risk of homelessness and emerging mental health concerns for the young person.
+Through the Reconnect mental health service, Centacare provides outreach and early intervention support to young people aged 12-18 years and their families, where there is a risk of homelessness and emerging mental health concerns for the young person.

 “Learning is for life, and we need to make sure it’s varied and different than the classroom because life doesn’t happen in a classroom,’’ Tracy says.